Ayyavu Swamikal: Biography

 One day, while a family gathering related to a marriage was taking place at the house where he was staying, a very old, lean woman told him that someone from his village would come to meet him and advised him to go to the nearby traveler’s shed that night.
 The Goddess gave him darshan at that traveler’s shed that evening.
 Later, the Thycaud Devi Temple was constructed at this site.
 Before long, he returned to Tamil Nadu.

-Within a few months, his father left for Kasi, and the entire responsibility for the family fell on his shoulders.
+Within a few months, his father left for Kashi, and the entire responsibility for the family fell on his shoulders.
 He started a business to support them and, following his guru's advice, Subbarayan got married.
 He delivered spiritual discourses in Chennai and, as part of his business, supplied goods to a military camp in Chennai.
 There, he came into contact with a British official, Mr. McGregor.
 McGregor, who was interested in Indian religion, language, and culture, became fond of the English-speaking Tamil villager and established a friendship with him, eventually becoming his student.

-During the reign of Maharaja Ayillyam Thirunal, McGregor was appointed as the Resident of Travancore.
+During the reign of Maharaja Ayilyam Thirunal, McGregor was appointed as the Resident of Travancore.
 When the position of Manager for the Residency was available, he appointed Subbarayan as the Manager of the Residency in Thycaud in 1873.
 This post was one of the highest-ranking positions that the British allowed natives to hold, and people respectfully called him "Superintend Ayyavu."
 The term "Ayyavu" means a respectable or venerable person.
 As people came to recognize his yogic powers and scholarship, the name evolved from Superintend Ayyavu to Ayyavu Swami.
 Swami maintained strict discipline and was extremely punctual in his work.

-Ayyavu used to deliver lectures on Bhakthi, Yoga and Vedanta in Jnanaprjagaram; where the leading literary, social and spiritual personalities in and around Trivandrum used assemble discuss and deliver lectures and discourses.
+Ayyavu used to deliver lectures on Bhakthi, Yoga and Vedanta in Jnanaprajagaram; where the leading literary, social and spiritual personalities in and around Trivandrum used assemble discuss and deliver lectures and discourses.
 He in association with Manonmaniam Sundaram Pillai, founded the Saiva Prakasha Sabha of Trivandrum.
+He also used to deliver spiritual discourses at the Ashtapathana Sabha in Chennai.

 He already knew that he had to permanently withdraw from the material world and enter into Samadhi on that day.
 When the King learned about his impending Samadhi, he wanted to provide a place for it near the palace and construct a temple there.
 However, Ayyavu insisted that his Samadhi should be at the Thycaud cremation ground and that it should be a very simple and small structure.
 Ayyavu Swami attained Samadhi on 20 July 1909.
 In 1943, a Shivalinga was installed over the Samadhi site of Ayyavu Swami in Thycaud.
-The temple was later improved under the patronage of Sri Chithira Thirunal Maharaja, the last king of Travancore.
+The temple was later improved under the patronage of Maharaja Sri Chithira Thirunal, the last king of Travancore.
 It is now known as Thycaud Siva Temple.